dib-lab/2020-paper-sourmash-gather/manuscript.md

 Screen` with $n=10000$ has the smallest difference to ground truth for
 $k=\{21, 31\}$, followed by `sourmash` with `scaled=1000` and `Mash
 Screen` with $n=1000$.
+The sourmash sketch sizes varied between 431 hashes and 9540 hashes, with a median of 2741 hashes.

 <!-- CTB: discuss cmash consistently underestimating...-->